ClearMeasure/AliaSQL/README.md

 Install it via Nuget at *Coming Soon* or download it via Github releases at https://github.com/ericdc1/AliaSQL/releases

 I like to create a console application in my solution that contains the Create/Update/Seed folders and a simple program to execute AliaSQL.exe from Visual Studio.
 Here is an example of this https://github.com/ericdc1/AliaSQL/blob/master/source/Database.Demo/Program.cs  There is a Nuget package that will set it up with the necessary folders and the program in a (hopefully empty) console application to make this as easy as possible.

+There is an example database console application with sample scripts available in the source.
+It includes helper batch files to Rebuild, Update, and populate Test Data to the Demo database.

+There is also a database diff batch file that will compare the Demo database against the current set of Create and Update scripts and will generate a .sql file with the schema changes.
+Redgate SQL Compare is the better choice but this is free using SQLPackage.exe that comes with SQL Server Express.

 Nuget package: *Coming Soon*